Become a part of the Pawmetto Lifeline Volunteer Pack!

 Because of the nature of our work, we generally do not have one-day or group volunteering opportunities at the facility.
 Group volunteers can help at Pet Soup on Fridays and at special events in the community.
-Contact Tory Watkins Cherry, Volunteer and Outreach Coordinator, at 803-465-9189, or Elisa Strickler, Director of Volunteer Programs, at 803-465-9176 for more details.
+Contact Jillian Perry, Manager of Volunteer Services at 803-465-9187 for more details.

 Is there a dress code for volunteers?

 Volunteers must wear close-toed shoes when working in the facility.
-Shorts must be knee-length or longer, and hats are not permitted in our building.
-T-shirts and scrubs can be purchased at our boutique.
+Shorts must be knee-length or longer, no revealing clothes, and hats are not permitted in our building.
+T-shirts can be purchased in our boutique.
 T-shirts are sometimes provided at special events.

 What hours am I able to volunteer?

-Volunteer hours at our facility are from 8:30 am – 7:00 pm, 7 days per week, including all holidays.
+Volunteer hours at our facility are Monday through Saturday 8:30 am - 7:00 pm, and Sundays 8:30 am - 5 pm, including all holidays.
 Special events and community outreach volunteering have varying hours.
 Volunteers can sign up for available shifts through our online Volunteer Information Center.
-Upon completion of training, each volunteer will receive logon information and a password for this system.
+Upon completion of training, each volunteer will receive login information and a password for this system.